 If you are hunting for free fonts for digital or print use, try these sites:

-Two thing you should be careful of if you are downloading fonts:
+Two things you should be careful of if you are downloading fonts:

 - If you are downloading fonts from the internet, only download .ttf, .otf, .zip or .rar files.
-Some sites have their visitors download .exe files which can contain viruses.
+Some sites have their visitors download .exe files that can contain viruses.

 Different Types of Font Files